mr-robot77/Quera_G11-Project3/README.md

 --------------------------------------------------------------------------------------------------
 ##  Introduction

-Welcome to the documentation for our project that involves importing data into Jupyter Notebook, performing  and  analysis on the collected data with , and finally visualizing it.
-This project aims to provide valuable insights into data, enabling us to make informed decisions and gain a deeper understanding of .
+Welcome to the documentation for our project that involves analyzing product images and Amazon customer reviews.
+This project aims to develop machine learning models for classifying images of products from different categories and analyzing the sentiment in customer reviews.
+We will be using deep learning techniques on image and text data to gain valuable insights.

 ## Objectives

-The primary objective of this project is to create a  data.
-By following this documentation, you will learn how to:

-1. Image Classification: analyzing data with  and getting insights.

-2. Sentiment Analysis : analyzing data with .

-3. : .
+The main objectives of this project are :

+1. Product Image Classification: Developing deep learning models to accurately classify images of products into predefined categories.
+This will help improve customer experience and increase business efficiency.

+2. Sentiment Analysis: Analyzing customer reviews to understand sentiment towards different aspects like product quality, customer service etc. We will build a sentiment analysis model to predict sentiment scores.

+3. Guarantee Satisfaction Analysis: Finding reviews that discuss product guarantees/warranties and calculating average customer satisfaction scores for each product's guarantees.

+4. Overall Review Sentiment Prediction: Building a deep learning model that takes a customer review as input and predicts the overall sentiment/satisfaction score between 1-5.

+By following this documentation, you will learn how to apply deep learning techniques on images and text for classification and analysis using Python tools.
+This will provide valuable experience in domains of Computer Vision and Natural Language Processing.

 Below is a file structure of this project: